detrack/elasticroute-java/README.md

 ```
 ### Plan Instantiation
 To create a plan, you need to create `List<Stop>`, `List<Depot>`, `List<Vehicle`, and `generalSettings`
-For the full list of `generalSettings` please refer to this link ([link1](https://www.elasticroute.com/api-documentation/ "Routing Engine Documentation"))
+For the full list of `generalSettings` please refer to this [link](https://www.elasticroute.com/api-documentation/ "Routing Engine Documentation")
 ```
 // creating a list of stops
 List<Stop> stops = new ArrayList<>();